haskell/cabal/doc/config.rst

 .. note::
     The ``preferred-versions`` file can be used to restrict the package set from Hackage, by preferring certain versions or marking a specific version as deprecated.
-To achieve this, add a local no-index repository to your ``~/.config/cabal/config``, where the directory contains your custom ``preferred-versions``.
+To achieve this, add a local no-index repository to your :ref:`configuration file <config-file-discovery>`, where the directory contains your custom
+    ``preferred-versions``.
 After running ``cabal update``, all ``cabal`` operations will honour the configuration.